Kellen-Linse/Data-Structs-Algos-and-Interviews/DS&A_Bootcamp/notes.md

 #### Code:

- - EXAMPLE 1:
+ - **EXAMPLE 1:**
-   - This code will fail if we consider A === a or if we don't count symbols like '!'
+   - This code will fail if we consider 'A' to be equal to 'a' or if we don't count symbols like '!'

 ```js
 function anagrams(stringA, stringB) {